 Many lenders allow borrowers to see their personalized loan offers with only a soft credit check that won’t affect their credit — for example, you can compare your prequalified rates from Credible’s partner lenders with no impact on your credit.

-However, when you actually apply for a personal loan, the lender will perform a hard credit check to determine your creditworthiness.
+But when you officially apply for a personal loan, the lender will perform a hard credit check.
 This could cause a slight drop in your credit score — though this is usually only temporary, and your score will likely bounce back within a few months.

-What credit score do you need to take out a personal loan?
+What credit score do I need to take out a personal loan?

 Personal loan requirements — including the credit score you’ll need to qualify — vary by lender.
 Generally, you’ll need good to excellent credit, which typically means having a score of 700 or higher.

-Keep in mind that having a good credit score can also help you qualify for the most optimal interest rates.
-For example, here are the average personal loan interest rates offered to borrowers who took out a three-year loan through Credible in December 2021 based on their credit scores:
+Keep in mind that having a good credit score can also help you qualify for the best interest rates.
+For example, here are the average personal loan interest rates offered to borrowers who took out a three-year loan through Credible in August 2022 based on their credit scores:

 |Credit score ranges||Average APR|